Shirlsak/Business-Intelligence/Bike_Accessory Analysis/README.md

 It also helped in the estimating of future revenue based on past performance and trends from the dataset for businesses so as to help them make decisions effectively .

 ## **Key Findings**
-➢ The United States and Australia had the highest orders for bike and accessory products which generated high revenue and profit for the business.
+*The United States and Australia had the highest orders for bike and accessory products which generated high revenue and profit for the business.
-➢ Canada was the country with the least generated profit and revenue.
+*Canada was the country with the least generated profit and revenue.
-➢ Bikes and accessories were in high demand as compared to the demand for clothing.
+*Bikes and accessories were in high demand as compared to the demand for clothing.
 ➢ The accessories were products were the highest ordered product but the bikes generated more profit than the accessories.
 ➢ The adult age group (35-64) patronized most of the bikes and accessories and this intended generated a lot of revenue and profit for the business
 ➢ The senior age group (64+) were the least in generating revenue and profit due to low patronage.